SabrinaSofian05/GuessingGuessing/README.md

 ## Answers related to programming questions

-### How object-oriented concepts were used to develop your game
+### Q: How object-oriented concepts were used to develop your game

+A:
-### How linked lists/stacks/queues play a role in your game
+### Q: How linked lists/stacks/queues play a role in your game

+A:

 ## Screenshot
 Screenshot of Game